renegmed/learn-nats/README.md

-#Lesson learned with NATS using Golang#
+# Lesson learned with NATS using Golang #

+Chapter 3 The NATS Client

+Customizing a Connection

 This is for NATS version 1.1
 Steps: